caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

 — I took all the risks into account, that's all.

-Another sharp turn shook our car, forcing us to shut up for a while.
+Another sharp turn shook our car, forcing both of us to shut up for a while.

     ***